VoxaAI/voxa/docs/plugins.rst

 .. js:function:: autoLoad(skill, [config])

-  Autoload plugin uses ``skill.onRequestStarted`` to load data the first time user open a skill
+  Autoload plugin uses ``skill.onSessionStarted`` to load data the first time user open a skill

   :param Voxa skill: The stateMachineSkill.
   :param config: An object with an ``adapter`` key with a `get` Promise method in which you can handle your database access to fetch information from any resource.